isomerpages/govtech-corp/media/technews/_posts/2019-11-23-post-Three Apps That Millennials Must Share with Their Grandparents.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Three apps that will help the elderly in Singapore to embrace digitalisation to keep them connected, engaged and healthy." src="/images/technews/Three_Apps_That_Millennials_Must_Share_with_Their_Grandparents_1.jpg">
 </div>
-<h3>This Grandparents’ Day, help grandpa and grandma embrace digitalisation to keep them connected, engaged and healthy.</h3>
+<p>This Grandparents’ Day, help grandpa and grandma embrace digitalisation
+to keep them connected, engaged and healthy.</p>
 <p>The use of mobile apps and social media may be second nature to millennials,
 but the same can’t always be said for the elderly.
 Having been brought up in a world where the news was delivered on physical pages and mobile